alexlawrence/mmd/README.md

 ###Motivation

-More and more JavaScript libraries tend to expose themselves as AMD modules when possible and to use global objects as fallback mechanism.
+More and more JavaScript libraries expose themselves as AMD modules when possible and use global objects as a fallback mechanism.
-Internally these libraries cannot benefit of AMD because neither they can assume an implementation to be present nor they should increase their size by automatically including an external library.
+However internally such libraries cannot benefit of AMD because neither they can assume an implementation to be present nor they should increase their own size by including one.

 ###Features

-mmd is a minimal approach to be able to use the AMD syntax without the actual script loading and loader plugins.
+mmd is a minimal implementation of the AMD syntax without the actual script loading and loader plugins.
-It is is similar to [almond](https://github.com/jrburke/almond) but comes at a size of 143 characters (3 characters more than a tweet, damn).
+It is is similar to [almond](https://github.com/jrburke/almond) but comes at a size of 139 characters (less than a tweet!).
 All modules and require() calls must be ordered correctly so every dependency is already defined when requiring it.

+**Thanks to Peet and to dailyjs.com and its readers for making mmd even smaller**